mcaliman/mcaliman.github.io/_posts/en/java/2015-01-04-java-jsf22-secure-login-webapp.md

 }
 ```
-At this point we create our JSF login page and our application index page, which can only be accessed if accredited
+At this point, we create our JSF login page and our application index page, which can only be accessed if the user is authenticated.

-From the NetBeans menu we create a page for the login as below, the same operation we will then do for the creation of the `index.xhtml` page which will be in the path secured by Filter.
+From the NetBeans menu, we create a login page as shown below.
+We will follow the same steps to create the `index.xhtml` page in the directory secured by the filter.

 ![](/images/post/JSF22SecureLoginWebapp/JSF22SecureLoginWebappScreenshot10.png "JSF22SecureLoginWebappScreenshot10")

-The code for the `login.xhtml` is below, and is obviously reduced to the bone.
-Only what we need, we can then use the template portals to realise our complete application is obviously responsive.
+The code for `login.xhtml` is shown below; it is a minimal implementation.
+Only what is essential is included; we can then use templates to make the application responsive.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>